-We formally test the significance of this relation in Table 2.
+We formally test the significance of this relation in Panel A of Table 2.
 Columns (1)-(3) report estimates from logit regressions of M&A deal activity in which the dependent variable equals one if the firm announces an acquisition during the year, and zero otherwise.
-Columns (4)-(6) report Poisson regressions of acquisition expenditure (i.e., total deal value scaled by assets) during the firm-year.9 The key independent variable in all regressions is our firm-specific measure of regulatory intensity; control variables include firm, industry, and macroeconomic characteristics.
+Columns (4)-(6) report Poisson regressions of acquisition expenditure (i.e., total deal value scaled by assets) during the firm-year.10 The key independent variable in all regressions is our firm-specific measure of regulatory intensity; control variables include firm, industry, and macroeconomic characteristics.

 We begin by noting that our control variables exhibit coefficients that are directionally and statistically consistent with prior research, but do not drive out the association between Regulatory intensity and M&A deal activity or expenditure.
-For example, the negative and significant coefficients on Macroeconomic uncertainty and Policy uncertainty confirm that uncertainty discourages acquisitions (e.g., Bhagwat et al., 2016; Bonaime et al., 2018; de Bodt et al., 2021) while highlighting that our Regulatory intensity measure represents a distinct construct.
+For example, the negative and significant coefficients on Macroeconomic uncertainty and Policy uncertainty confirm that uncertainty discourages acquisitions (e.g., Bhagwat et al., 2016; Bonaime et al., 2018; de Bodt et al., 2024) while highlighting that our Regulatory intensity measure represents a distinct construct.

-More importantly, estimates in Column (1) imply that a one standard deviation increase in Regulatory intensity is associated with a 10.59% increase in acquisition likelihood relative to the sample mean.
-Similarly, Column (4) shows that increasing Regulatory intensity one standard deviation above its mean is associated with a 10.48% increase in acquisition expenditure, holding all other independent variables at their mean.
-Notably, the magnitude of the coefficients in Column (1) implies that the expected change in log odds associated with a one standard deviation increase in Regulatory intensity is in line with the scale of other factors known to promote M&A activity, such as funding and economic conditions.
-When we re-estimate the logit model holding other variables at their mean, we find that a one standard deviation decrease in Rate spread and a one standard deviation increase in Industry economic shock, both constructed following Harford (2005), are associated with a 1.84% and 9.09% increase in acquisition likelihood, respectively.
-In
+More importantly, estimates in Column (1) imply that a one standard deviation increase in Regulatory intensity is associated with a 10.6% increase in acquisition likelihood relative to the sample mean.
+Similarly, Column (4) shows that increasing Regulatory intensity one standard deviation above its mean is associated with a 7.2% increase in acquisition expenditure, holding all other independent variables at their mean.
+Notably, the magnitude of the coefficients in Column (1) implies that the expected change in log odds associated with a one standard deviation increase

-9 Because most firm-years have zero acquisition expenditure, M&A researchers that perform a test similar to ours typically use ln(1+acquisition expenditure) as a dependent variable.
+10 Because most firm-years have zero acquisition expenditure, M&A researchers that perform a test similar to ours typically use ln(1+acquisition expenditure) as a dependent variable.
 Cohn, Liu, and Wardlaw (2022) warn that ln(1+y) regressions produce estimates with no natural interpretation and can have the wrong sign.
 Therefore, we follow Cohn et al.'s (2022) advice and use Poisson regressions to examine "count-like" outcomes.

-Columns (2) and (5) we replace the macroeconomic controls with year fixed effects to ensure that our results are not driven by unobserved conditions that affect the overall economy.
+in Regulatory intensity is in line with the scale of other factors known to promote M&A activity, such as funding and economic conditions.
+When we re-estimate the logit model holding other variables at their mean, we find that a one standard deviation decrease in Rate spread and a one standard deviation increase in Industry economic shock, both constructed following Harford (2005), are associated with a 1.8% and 9.1% increase in acquisition likelihood, respectively.
+In Columns (2) and (5) we replace the macroeconomic controls with year fixed effects to ensure that our results are not driven by unobserved conditions that affect the overall economy.
 Finally, in Columns (3) and (5) we replace the industry controls with Fama-French 48 industry-year fixed effects to ensure that our results are not driven by unobserved time-varying industry conditions.
 The Regulatory intensity coefficients remain stable and statistically significant at the 1% level in these specifications, implying that differences in regulatory exposure affect M&A activity even among firms operating in the same industry and during the same fiscal year.